 When walking your dog, keep in mind that if it feels hot enough to fry an egg outside, it probably is.
-When the air temperature is 86 degrees, the asphalt can reach a sizzling 135 degrees — more than hot enough to cook an egg in five minutes.
+When the air temperature is 86 degrees F, the asphalt can reach a sizzling 135 degrees F— more than hot enough to cook an egg in five minutes.
 And it can do the same to our canine companions’ sensitive footpads.

-On an 87-degree day, asphalt temperatures can reach 140 degrees, hot enough to cause burns, permanent damage, and scarring after just one minute of contact.
-Rapid burns and blistering can occur at 150 degrees.
-Hot sidewalks, pavement and parking lots can not only burn paws, but they also reflect heat onto dogs’ bodies, increasing their risk of deadly heatstroke.
+On an 87-degree F day, asphalt temperatures can reach 140 degrees, hot enough to cause burns, permanent damage, and scarring after just one minute of contact.
+Rapid burns and blistering can occur at 150 degrees F .
+Hot sidewalks, pavement, and parking lots can burn paws and reflect heat onto dogs’ bodies, increasing their risk of deadly heatstroke.

 If you wouldn’t put your dog in a frying pan, please don’t make him or her walk on hot pavement.
 Always test the pavement with your hand before setting out (too hot to touch is too hot for Spot), walk early in the morning or late at night when it’s cooler, carry water and take frequent breaks in shady spots and never make dogs wear muzzles that restrict their breathing.